Food is a Signaling Substance: Why Processed Foods are Harmful to Health

 Not only are many processed foods full of genetically engineered ingredients and unnatural chemicals, but they are high in calories and low in nutrients.
 A diet of processed foods essentially starves your body while at the same time causing weight gain as the body, in its innate wisdom, keeps demanding more food in order to get the necessary vitamins, minerals, fats, and amino acids.

 Eating a diet of refined, processed foods over time can deplete the body of essential nutrients needed for it to function properly.
 However, eating something refined on a very occasional basis shouldn’t cause much harm if the body is well nourished from a whole foods diet.
-If you are currently eating a diet heavy in processed foods, start out with the easy swaps, like trading bread for brown rice, fruit juice for an apple or orange, as well as replacing one meal a day for one of the recipes in this book.
+If you are currently eating a diet heavy in processed foods, start out with the easy swaps, like trading bread for brown rice, fruit juice for an apple or orange, as well as replacing one meal a day for one of the recipes on this site.
 Over time, you’ll gravitate more and more towards the whole foods and save refined foods for the occasional treat.

 Image